ibm-cloud-docs/openshift/openshift_versions_changelog.md

 ### Changelog for 3.11.216_1551_openshift, released 26 May 2020
 {: #311216_1551}

 The following table shows the changes that are included in the master and worker node update `3.11.216_1551_openshift`.
 Master patch updates are applied automatically.
-Worker node patch updates can be applied by updating or reloading the worker node.
-For more information, see [Update types](/docs/containers?topic=containers-cs_versions#update_types).
+Worker node patch updates can be applied by updating or reloading the worker node For more information, see [Update types](/docs/containers?topic=containers-cs_versions#update_types).
 {: shortdesc}

 | Component | Location | Previous | Current | Description |